foxylion/aws-tampermonkey/README.md

-# aws-tampermonkey
+# Tampermonkey Scripts for the AWS Console

-Helpful Tampermonkey/Greasemonkey scripts to improve the AWS console experience
+Helpful Tampermonkey/Greasemonkey scripts to improve the AWS console experience.